illofca/ilofcaAcademic.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Information Science, University of North Texas (UNT), 2007
+* M.S. in Criminal Justice, University of North Texas (UNT), 2002
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Forensic Science , Ankara University (AU), 1999
-* B.S. in GitHub, GitHub University, 2012
+* B.A. in Law, Ankara University (AU), 1995
+B.A. in Criminal Justice and Security, Turkish National Police University (TNPU), 1991

 Work experience
 ======